Valencia or Seville: How to choose between them (2024)

 The main sites include: the Royal Alcazar of Seville, Maria Luisa Park, Barrio Santa Cruz (the Jewish quarter) Plaza de España, Cathedral, Archivos de India (the Alcazar, Cathedral and Archives make the UNESCO World Heritage Site).

-💲 You will generally be better off booking tickets to the Alcazar and Cathedral in advance – this will assure you can visit at your chosen time and that you don’t have to stand in line for hours.
+💲 You will always be better off booking tickets to the Alcazar and Cathedral in advance – this will assure you can visit at your chosen time and that you don’t have to stand in line for hours.

 Read more about exploring Seville